 Jennifer Santer, Vice President, Content Development & Programs

-Prior to joining the Miami Science Museum in 1999, Jennifer worked for ten years as an international development specialist for Development Alternatives, Inc. (DAI), a consulting firm based in Washington D.C.
+Prior to joining the Patricia and Phillip Frost Museum of Science in 1999, Jennifer worked for ten years as an international development specialist for Development Alternatives, Inc. (DAI), a consulting firm based in Washington D.C.
 At DAI, she was responsible for designing and managing multi-year economic assistance projects throughout Africa, Asia, and the former Soviet Union, with an emphasis on micro-enterprise, small business development, gender issues, and information dissemination.
 Jennifer holds a Master’s Degree in Geography/International Development from Clark University in Worcester, Massachusetts, and a Bachelor’s Degree in Resource Management from San Diego State University.
 In 2013, Jennifer was selected to be a Noyce Leadership Fellow for the Noyce Foundation.